AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-current-projects-pending-approval.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: Filter: current projects pending approval
+title: Filter: display your current projects pending approval
 description: The following project filter displays projects in the Current - Pending Approval status, where the logged-in user is either the Project Sponsor or the Portfolio Manager.
 ---

-# Filter: current projects pending approval
+# Filter: display your current projects pending approval

 The following project filter displays projects in the Current - Pending Approval status,&nbsp;where the logged-in user is either the Project Sponsor or the Portfolio Manager.